Empathy Map: Developing Understanding In Corporate Learning and Project Management

 6. Iterate and Refine: Continuously update and refine the empathy map as new insights emerge or the project progresses.

-7. Validate and Test: Validate the insights captured in the empathy map through further research or by seeking feedback from the target audience or stakeholders.
+7. Validate and Test: Validate the insights captured in the empathy map through further research or seeking feedback from the target audience or stakeholders.

 Empathy Map Template